gi-no/blog_mean_stack/article2.md

 #### Implement client-side controller

-Make star/unstar function on the client-side controller that just calls server side star/unstar API.
-Those two functions are same except for requesting method("put" or "delete").
+Make star/unstar functions on the client-side controller that just calls the server-side star/unstar APIs.
+Those two functions are same except for requesting methods("put" and "delete").
-Also, add "isMyStart()" function to see whether current user starred message or not.
+Also, add "isMyStart()" function to see whether the current user starred a message or not.

 client/app/main/main.controller.js: